Browser Platform

 The engine detects GPU capabilities at initialization:

-1. Request WebGPU adapter
+1. Request a WebGPU adapter

 2. Query device limits and features